quicwg/ops-drafts/draft-ietf-quic-manageability.md

 design with respect to network treatment, and a description of how common network management practices will be impacted by QUIC.

-Given that QUIC is an end-to-end transport protocol, no information in the protocol header -- even that which can be inspected -- is meant to be mutable by the network.
-Therefore, these headers are integrity-protected.

 QUIC is an end-to-end transport protocol.
 No information in the protocol header, even that which can be inspected, is meant to be mutable by the network.
 This is achieved through integrity protection of the wire image {{?WIRE-IMAGE=RFC8546}}.